Probe: Top US official misused office to get son-in-law job

 “When asked if moving the process along was a way to influence the EPA hiring process, Domenech said, ‘Well, when I think of influencing … I guess you’re right.
 I was trying to influence the process to move along.
 That’s different than influencing the process to hire,’” the report said.

-Inspector General Mark Lee Greenblatt’s office concluded Domenech’s actions were specifically aimed at getting his son-in-law hired.
+Inspector General Mark Lee Greenblatt’s office concluded Domenech’s actions were specifically aimed at benefiting his son-in-law.

 “The evidence indicates Domenech intended to use his position and title to induce the EPA to act,” Greenblatt’s office said in the report.